aarsri/AwesomeSemanticParsing/README.md

 **Language to Logical Form with Neural Attention** [[paper](https://www.aclweb.org/anthology/P16-1004.pdf)] [[code](https://github.com/donglixp/lang2logic)]

-Dong & Lapata (2016) develop an encoder-decoder model with attention that generates logical forms.
+Dong & Lapata (2016) construct an encoder-decoder model with attention that generates logical forms.
 Their model is easy to adapt across domains and meaning representations.

 **Decoupling Structure and Lexicon for Zero-Shot Semantic Parsing** [[paper](https://www.aclweb.org/anthology/D18-1190/)] [[code](https://github.com/jonathanherzig/zero-shot-semantic-parsing)]

-Herzig & Berant (2018) develop a method of zero-shot learning for semantic parsing in which they first map an utterance to an abstract logical form with slots (resembling lambda calculus) before replacing the slots with knowledge-base constants.
+Herzig & Berant (2018) devise a method of zero-shot learning for semantic parsing in which they first map an utterance to an abstract logical form with slots (resembling lambda calculus) before replacing the slots with knowledge-base constants.

 **Coarse-to-Fine Decoding for Neural Semantic Parsing** [[paper](https://www.aclweb.org/anthology/P18-1068.pdf)]

-Dong & Lapata (2018) create a structure-aware neural architecture in which they first generate a rough sketch of the meaning of an input sequence and later fill in missing details.
+Dong & Lapata (2018) design a structure-aware neural architecture in which they first generate a rough sketch of the meaning of an input sequence and later fill in missing details.

 **Zero-Shot Semantic Parsing for Instructions** [[paper](https://www.aclweb.org/anthology/P19-1438.pdf)] [[code](https://github.com/givoli/TechnionNLI/)]

-Givoli & Reichart (2019) develop a semantic parser takes instructions as inputs and outputs the corresponding compositional logical form.
-Notably, they obtain good performance even in domains not seen during training.
+Givoli & Reichart (2019) implement a semantic parser that takes instructions as inputs and outputs the corresponding compositional logical form.
+They obtain good performance even in domains not seen during training.

 **Semantic Parsing with Dual Learning** [[paper](https://arxiv.org/abs/1907.05343/)] [[code](https://github.com/rhythmcao/semantic-parsing-dual)]

-Cao et al. (2019) develop a method of dual learning for semantic parsing in which two models, one mapping from query to logical form, and the other mapping from logical form to query, regularize each other and provide feedback symbols of prior-knowledge.
+Cao et al. (2019) illustrate a method of dual learning for semantic parsing in which two models, one mapping from query to logical form, and the other mapping from logical form to query, regularize each other and provide feedback symbols of prior-knowledge.
 This way, the model can be trained in a semi-supervised setting utilizing unlabeled data.

 **Bootstrapping a Crosslingual Semantic Parser** [[paper](https://arxiv.org/abs/2004.02585)]